 Introduction to InterSystems XML Tools

-InterSystems IRIS brings the power of objects to XML processing — you can use objects as a direct representation of XML documents and vice versa.
-Because InterSystems IRIS includes a native object database, you can use such objects directly with a database.
-Furthermore, InterSystems IRIS provides tools for working with XML documents and DOMs (Document Object Model), even if these are not related to any InterSystems IRIS classes.
+In InterSystems IRIS®, you can use objects as a direct representation of XML documents and vice versa.
+Because InterSystems IRIS includes a native object database, you can use such objects directly with the database.
+Furthermore, InterSystems IRIS provides tools for working with arbitrary XML documents and DOMs (Document Object ModelOpens in a new tab) — even documents that are not related to any InterSystems IRIS classes.

 Representing Object Data in XML

-Some of the InterSystems IRIS XML tools are intended for use mainly with XML-enabled classes.
-To XML-enable a class, you add %XML.AdaptorOpens in a new window to its superclass list.
-The %XML.AdaptorOpens in a new window class enables you to represent instances of that class as XML documents.
+Some of the XML tools are intended for use mainly with XML-enabled classes.
+To XML-enable a class, you add %XML.AdaptorOpens in a new tab to its superclass list.
+The %XML.AdaptorOpens in a new tab class enables you to represent instances of that class as XML documents.
 You add class parameters and property parameters to fine-tune the projection.
-Because there are so many options, an entire book is devoted to them: Projecting Objects to XML.
+See Projecting Objects to XML.

 For an XML-enabled class, your data can be available in all the following forms: